-Post-cardio – your body is looking to replace it's sugar stores, so this is the one time of the day when you will be able to process sugars much better (hurrah), so it's fine to eat or drink something sweet like fruit, dates, or a shake with a squeeze of runny honey if you fancy!
+Post-cardio – your body is looking to replace it's sugar stores, so this is the one time of the day when you will be able to process sugars much better (hurrah), so it's fine to eat or drink something sweet like fruit, dates, or a shake with a squeeze of rice malt syrup if you fancy!
 Have your shake or snack within 45 mins of finishing your workout if possible.
 For the rest of the day, follow some of the tips for replenishing electrolytes above, and a teaspoon of Organic Burst Spirulina powder will give you protein, needed for muscle recovery.

 Pre-strength workout – power through your strength workout with some easily digestible protein and fats.
 Blend together a handful of spinach, a teaspoon of Organic Burst Spirulina, a teaspoon of coconut oil, ½ an avocado or ½ a banana for sweetness with a cup of water and drink an hour before your workout.